-- (Note 1) When using dual core graphics cards, only 2-way is supported. - (Note 2) The bridge connector(s) may be needed or not depending on your graphics cards. - (Note 3) When two or more graphics cards are installed, we recommend that you connect the power cable from the power supply to the OC_PEG connector to ensure system stability.
+- (Note 1) The bridge connector(s) may be needed or not depending on your graphics cards. - (Note 2) When two or more graphics cards are installed, we recommend that you connect the power cable from the power supply to the VGA_PW connector to ensure system stability.